Your Browser Is Not Supported

 ©V&A Museum

 It was this cultural investment in the area that changed it from garden suburb to a high-class residential area with large and beautiful terraced houses once owned in their entireties by individual families.
-Although the area still retains the majority of these buildings, the majority have been subdivided into separate flats and apartments – including those owned by The Harrington Residences.
+Although the area still retains the majority of these buildings, the majority have been subdivided into separate flats and apartments – including those owned by The Harrington.

 Gloucester Road Tube